al5dy/yamap-block-gutenberg/README.md

 ![Yandex Maps for Gutenberg Banner](https://res.cloudinary.com/al5dy/image/upload/v1530454579/gutenberg-yandex-map.png)

-[This plugin](https://wordpress.org/plugins/yamap-block-gutenberg/) adds a simple Yandex Maps to your page using the Gutenberg plugin.
+[This plugin](https://wordpress.org/plugins/yamap-block-gutenberg/) adds a simple Yandex Maps to your page using the Gutenberg plugin.(WordPress version 4.9.8 and below).
+If you have WordPress version 5.0 and above, you don't need to install anything.
+Enjoy :)

 ## Donate (if you like this plugin <3)